 Brand engagement is an excellent metric for measuring how much a brand’s audience actively consumes the content that they post.
 It gives us a strong indication as to how much influence a brand has on its followership.
 An actively engaged audience is more likely to respond to the marketing efforts of a brand on Instagram, and in turn they are more inclined to increase the brand’s exposure by posting with the brand’s hashtag.

-What does engagement mean for your brand?
+What does engagement mean for your brand and its Instagram Analytics?

 Before we dive into the detail of how to push the engagement level of your brand, it’s important to understand a little about how engagement levels vary on Instagram.
 Engagement is normally measured as the proportion of your followership who like and/or comment on your brand’s posts.
 An engagement rate of 5% on Likes would mean that 1 in 20 of your total followership are clicking ‘Like’, and thereby engaging with your content.
 Our VMI aggregates engagement on Likes and Comments to produce an overall Brand Engagement score.